diegorpc/listenbuddy/context/design/tools/api-extraction-from-code.md/steps/file.cbf4101d.md

 3. Natural language reasoning (2-3 sentences)
 4. Confidence score (0-1)

 Prioritize items that match positive feedback patterns and avoid negative patterns.
-Ensure recommended MBIDs are unique and different from the source item MBID and previously liked/disliked items from this user's feedback history.
+Ensure recommended MBIDs are unique and different from the source item MBID and previously liked/disliked items from this user's feedback history.`;

-CRITICAL:
-DO NOT generate recommendations based off non-musical attributes of the source item, like the title of a song.
-DO NOT create MBIDs that do not exist in the MusicBrainz database.
-If it is not an MBID that was given as input, consider it as invalid.`;
   }

   /**